isomerpages/moe-kranjisec/_future-ready-learning/Academic Studies/Aesthetics.md

 Sec 1 students will go through instrumental modules where they will attain basic skills of playing the keyboard and ukulele.
 Through the modules, elements of Music are also introduced to ensure a holistic learning for students.
 Students’ musical competencies will be expanded through the use of ensemble playing and opportunities are provided for students to showcase their learning and final performances.

-For Sec 2 students, besides advanced instrumental modules, they will also deepen the musical concepts learnt thus far, by going through the Song Arrangement module where they experience and gain knowledge on the basics of song arrangement such as music genres, instrumentation and music technology.&nbsp;
+For Sec 2 students, besides advanced instrumental modules, they will also deepen the musical concepts learnt thus far, by going through the Song Arrangement module where they experience and gain knowledge on the basics of song arrangement such as music genres, instrumentation and music technology.

 Additionally, they also go through a module of Jam Band where they will work closely in small groups to perform their chosen song to a live audience.
 Opportunities are also provided for students to record their performances as part of their portfolio.